dwarvesf/brainery/newsletter/forward/Forward Engineering August 2023.md

 ![](assets/forward-engineering-august-2023_6ee23ade19901e6c8634676424d18388_md5.webp)

-### **Top Contributors and Notes**Our community continues to thrive due to the collective effort of our talented contributors.
+### Top Contributors and NotesOur community continues to thrive due to the collective effort of our talented contributors.

 Each month, we acknowledge their contributions in our Brainery's **[Latest Notes](https://brain.d.foundation/Latest+Notes)** section, linking their GitHub accounts for further reference.